kiran3807/rust-block-cache/README.md

 Total = 344 bytes or 350 bytes rounded.

 Which implies in memory at worst it would not exceed 700MB where I assume the specifics of the data structure might cause it occupy at worst twice the size as the original 350 MB(350 * 1000000).
-It within the capabilities of modern devices, however certain edge devices with low memory provisions(less than 2GB) may struggle with thrashing as OS might start triggering page swaps
+It is within the capabilities of modern devices, however certain edge devices with low memory provisions(less than 2GB) may struggle with thrashing as OS might start triggering page swaps